Please enable JavaScript to ensure auto alt text generation works properly

 How accurate is AI interview transcription?

-85–95% on clear audio; lower with poor audio or accents.
+High accuracy on clear audio; lower with poor audio quality or heavy accents.

 How much does it cost?